 What Abnormal Results Mean

 Abnormal results mean bacteria were seen on the Gram stain.
-This may be a sign of a joint infection, for example, gonococcal arthritis or arthritis due to bacteria called Staphylococcus aureus.
+This may be a sign of a joint infection, for example, gonococcal arthritis due to bacteria called Neisseria gonorrhoeae or arthritis due to bacteria called Staphylococcus aureus.

 Risks of this test include: